-Honor Tyler with a Tribute donation to CaringBridge and you'll help even more people surround each other with love and support when it's needed most.
+Make a gift to CaringBridge in honor of Tyler and you’ll help even more people surround each other with love and support this holiday season.
+Donate Now

 Please note that donations do NOT go to Tyler or our family, they go to the owner of the website.
 To help Tyler direct click HERE.

 Our little boy, Tyler (4), developed a fever on June 16th that after 6 days lead us to the lab for some blood testing and a chest x-ray.
 This test revealed that his white blood cell count was low, and as a result he was admitted to CHOC at Mission Hospital.
 There the staff of doctors did an extensive work up for "fever of unknown origin" that culminated in a bone marrow biopsy on July 12.
 The next day things got pretty wobbly for us when the doctors confirmed the diagnosis of Acute Lymphoblastic Leukemia, or ALL /Pre B, which is a cancer of the white blood cell line.
 The good news is that treatability of ALL has improved dramatically in recent years because of new chemotherapy agents, so all those dollars donated to cancer research really are helping.

 After a good cry (which helped to get the head cleansed and a cemented a solid foundation for me get my heart connected for the road to recovery) Jen and I brought Tyler down to the Rady Children's Hospital Peckham Center for Cancer and Blood Disorders in San Diego.
 On July 16th Tyler had an indwelling intravenous line called a portacath surgically placed so he could begin chemotherapy.